ViaJables/Disguise-O-Rama/readme.txt

 DisguiseSceneViewController Class

 - class inherets from SKScene
-- in initMethod popular array with fixture data from config.plist
+- in initMethod populate array with fixture data from config.plist
 - Add Scotch as a SpriteNode scaled to the size of the launch image
 - Create updateDataMethod that is public
     - This method will update the data array that is filled with fixtureData